Ticketpark/api-docs/docs/cookbook/create-options.md

 {
     "event": "{pid of your event}",
-    "name": "Would you like to reserve a parking space?", "items_per_booking": 1 // optional value to set maximum number per booking, if set to 1 the choice will become a yes/no selection
+    "name": "Would you like to reserve a parking space?", "items_per_booking": 1 // optional, to set the maximum number per booking.
+If set to 1 the choice will become a yes/no selection
     "limitation": 50 // optional, the maximum available quantity of this option }
 ```